 Where Have Your Resolutions Gone?

 January 17 is Ditch Your New Year's Resolutions Day, at least according to the internet.
 Fitness chains around the country are beginning to see a drop-off in member check-ins.
-UW Health Fitness Center manager Jackie Kuta-Bangsberg has noticed it too – good intentions give way to ingrained habits.
+UW Health Fitness Center staff have noticed it too – good intentions give way to ingrained habits.

 So, how do you keep your efforts to make lasting change?
-According to Kuta-Bangsberg, you take it one step at a time.
+You take it one step at a time.

-To illustrate her point, she uses the example of a flight of stairs.
-If your goal is to go up the steps and get to the top, you don't start by running and trying to clear the steps all at once.
+Take a flight of stairs - if your goal is to go up the steps and get to the top, you don't start by running and trying to clear the steps all at once.
 Instead, you take one step at a time.
 The problem is that it can be boring and frustrating to go slowly.
 That's one reason why so many of us find ourselves in mid-February with a gym membership we no longer use.

-Instead, Kuta-Bangsberg likes to remind the clients she works with that, "each minute, each hour, each day is new.
+Instead, Fitness Center staff like to remind clients that, "each minute, each hour, each day is new.
 We have the opportunity to start fresh all of the time."
 Unhealthy habits developed over time so it's going to take time to move beyond them.

 Reassess What You're Trying to Do

-If you've stalled out on your resolutions, Kuta-Bangsberg recommends reassessing what you're trying to accomplish and how reasonable it actually is.
+If you've stalled out on your resolutions, reassess what you're trying to accomplish and how reasonable it actually is.
 If it's going from not exercising at all to running a marathon in a few months, that takes a tremendous amount of commitment to changing your exercise and eating habits -- like trying to clear several steps at once.
-Instead, she says, just focus on the first step.
+Instead just focus on the first step.

 Identify What's Really Important